 Two other Masasi gems from JTV tested were also Pyrope-Spessartines containing 1) 58% Pyrope, 41% Spessartine and 2) 62% Pyrope, 35% Spessartine respectively.
 Each also contained a small percentage of Almandine.

 Generally, the graph points for Imperial Malayas are centrally located on the Pyralspite ternary, indicating a mixture of Pyrope, Almandine and Spessartine, with Pyrope as the primary component.
-The composition of "Imperial" Malayas can be loosely differentiated from red Malayas, which tend to fall near the Pyrope-Almandine line (high Almandine), from pale pink Malayas, which tend to fall near the Pyrope-Spessartine line (high Spessartine), and from orange Malayas, which tend to fall to the right of the Malaya range due to higher Spessartine content.
+The composition of "Imperial" Malayas can be loosely differentiated from 1) red Malayas, which tend to fall near the Pyrope-Almandine join (high Almandine), from 2) pale pink Malayas, which tend to fall near the Pyrope-Spessartine join (high Spessartine), and from 3) Malaya Spessartines, which fall to the right of the typical Malaya range due to higher Spessartine content.

 The Colors of Malaya